hippie68/psxitarch-how-to/README.md

 That concludes this How-To.
 I want to make sure it stays up-to-date.
 If you find any mistakes or want to add information, please create an issue at https://github.com/hippie68/psxitarch-how-to/issues.

 Thanks for reading!

+___

+**Bonus: Fix the audio lag**

+psxitarch by default has horrendous audio lag.
+It seems the default audio latency is set to 100 ms. Not good for gaming.
+To fix this, enter

+    sudo nano /etc/pulse/daemon.conf

+and change the lines

+    ; default-fragments=4
+    ; default-fragment-size-msec=25

+to

+    default-fragments=4
+    default-fragment-size-msec=10

+It is important to remove the semicolons - otherwise the changes would have no effect.
+Save by pressing CTRL-X and confirm with "y".

+To apply the changes to the currently running psxitarch session, enter

+    pulseaudio -k

+to "kill" the pulseaudio daemon, which should then restart automatically.

+You might want to experiment a little with the values, but if you set them too low, you will start to hear audio crackle.
+The total latency is calculated by (default-fragments * default-fragment-size-msec) in ms.

+If you use RetroArch, open it, go to "Audio - Output - Audio Latency (ms)" and change the default setting from 64 to 0.
+Which indirectly means it will use whatever you have set in daemon.conf, as that value is now higher once again.
+Make sure the selected audio driver is still "pulse", as it is by default.